Market’s Future: How Would You React Tomorrow If You Didn’t Act Today?

 This means that you have investments in a variety of asset classes not just everything in one place.
 You keep a variety of cash, bonds, stocks, commodities.
 And within the stocks that you own you hold a variety of companies over a wide span of industries and countries.
 Perhaps you’ve heard it said that keeping a diversified portfolio means always having to say you’re sorry.

-For example, when the market is performing well, as it has for a strong ten years now, then holding something like gold hasn’t always been performing well over that same period.
+For example, when the market is performing well, as it has for a strong ten plus years now, then holding something like gold hasn’t always been performing well over that same period.
 But recently gold has started performing well again!
 You see, they take turns outperforming at various times.
+This is why we continue to rebalance client portfolios based on how the different asset classes are performing.

 2. Maintain a barbell strategy

 Specifically, in investing with bonds there is a strategy known as the barbell strategy.
-This simply means that you own some short-term and long-term bonds to balance.
+This simply means that you own some short-term and long-term bonds to stretch over your lifetime.
 You benefit from different characteristics of each length of maturity to help your overall portfolio.

 3. Reassess your time horizon

-Given the recent volatility and the items that the market is looking for answers on, we do believe some changes are necessary.
+Given the market’s recent volatility we have continued to rebalance client accounts.
+We’ve also made changes between different types of funds to protect against inflation, for example.
 If you’ve been putting everything into stocks and pushing your risk level it could be time for you to adjust those gains back to provide some diversification.